Yasir326/Yasir326/README.md

  <img src="https://badges.pufler.dev/years/Yasir326" />

   <p align="center">
- Hello 🌍!
-I am Yasir 👋.
-I am Software Engineer based in London, UK 💂‍♂️.
-I love learning about new technologies and thinking about different propblems I can solve with coding 🤔.
-I also love finding the best places to eat 🍽 and have a real passion for all things fried chicken 🍗.
-I throughly enjoy working with and learning about cloud technologies in particular AWS and have a growing passion for DevOps.
-Feel free to reach out to colloborate on any projects or ideas 💻
+ Hey Everyone👋, I am Yasir (aka Yas) a Software Engineer based in London, UK 💂‍♂️ I love learning about new technologies and thinking about different propblems I can solve with coding 🤔 I also love finding the best places to eat 🍽 and have a real passion for all things fried chicken 🍗 I throughly enjoy working with and learning about cloud technologies in particular AWS and have a growing passion for DevOps.
+Feel free to reach out to share knowledge about the places to eat fried chicken as well as to colloborate on any projects or ideas 💻
+ <br>Peace ☮️ Love ❤️ and Happiness 😄<br>

 </p>

   <h2 align="center">Tech Stack 📚</h2>